 Dr. Kriss Kevorkian (Pronouns she/her/hers)

 My paternal grandfather had an enormous influence on my life.
 He survived the brutality and trauma of the Armenian Genocide.
-When I was born, I should’ve just been handed over to my grandfather because he was my world!
 I inherited many things from him including his love of Nature and the sea.
 I grew up in Los Angeles and was fortunate to attend Westlake School for Girls, now known as Harvard-Westlake.
 In 7th grade, our class took a field trip to go whale watching and it was the first time I saw whales in the wild.
-My grandfather and I shared the same love, fascination and sheer excitement of seeing whales!
-I knew then that I was going to study whales and become a whale biologist.
+I knew then that I was going to become a whale biologist.
 When I was 16 years of age, I began volunteering at the American Cetacean Society.

 I kindly invite you to contact me if I can be of service to you, and/or if you want to learn more about the rights of Nature.